PereViader/ManualDi/README.md

 # Startups

-The container also provides an extension method so it can queue some delegate to be run during the Startups lifecycle of the container.
+The container provides functionality that queues work to be done once the continer is built and ready.
-This step is useful to make sure that some object's method is run after all the NonLazy objects have been created and initialized.
+By using this you can define the entry points of your application declarativly during the installation of the container.

 ```csharp
 class Startup